MicrosoftDocs/Viva/Viva/goals/get-to-know-okrs.md

 ## What are OKRs?

-Objectives and key results (OKRs) are a proven goal-setting framework for creating alignment and focus and building a highly productive and engaged work culture to drive your business outcomes.
+[Objectives and key results (OKRs)](https://www.microsoft.com/en-us/microsoft-viva/what-is-okr-objective-key-results) are a proven goal-setting framework that drives business outcomes by keeping everyone in your org aligned, focused, and productive.

-OKRs align your entire organization to strategy, shifting focus from output—the everyday work of your team—to outcomes, which are the results of that work.
-This mindset shift keeps your team highly engaged with a clear sense of purpose and understanding of how everyone is contributing to forward momentum.
+OKRs orient your organization around the goals you hope to achive, changing the focus from output (your team's everyday work) to outcomes (the results of that work).
+This mindset shift keeps your team engaged, gives you a clear sense of purpose, and shows how everyone is contributing to forward momentum.

-**Objectives** are simply what you and your team want to accomplish.
-What is your definition of success?

-Objectives added at the organizational and team levels are depicted in the following image:
+An **objective** is a high-level description of something your team wants to accomplish.

 :::image type="content" source="../media/goals/1/11/a.jpg" alt-text="Chart shows a sample of O K R objectives at organizational and teams levels.":::

-**Key results** describe how you'll measure your success in accomplishing these goals.

-For best results, teams and individuals should be aligned well in a hierarchy.
-Key results at one level become objectives of the next level.
+A **key result** is a quantifiable goal that helps you measure progress toward one of your objectives.

 ![Chart shows a sample key results hierarchy.](../media/goals/1/11/b.jpg)

-**Initiatives** are focused efforts that help you achieve your key results.
+An **initiative** is a focused effort geared toward helping you achieve a key result.

-When delineating initiatives in Viva Goals...
+When delineating initiatives in Viva Goals:

-**Stay realistically optimistic.** Make sure you have the ability (resources and timeline) to execute the initiatives and key initiatives under your OKRs.
+* **Be both optimistic and realistic.** The best Make sure you have the ability (resources and timeline) to execute the initiatives and key initiatives under your OKRs.
 That's what makes an objective realistically optimistic and not a pipe dream.

-**Ask yourself:** What could get in the way of our initiatives and key initiatives?
+* **Ask yourself this:** what could get in the way of our initiatives and key initiatives?
 Incorporating initiatives in your OKR program ensures alignment between company-wide OKRs and the work prioritized by every department in your organization.

-**Check-ins** are updates you make to share progress on your OKRs.
-When you update progress on a key result, it automatically updates the status of the parent objectives as appropriate.
+* **Check-ins** are updates you make to share progress on your OKRs.
+When you update progress on a key result, it automatically updates the status of the parent objective as appropriate.

 The keys to success with OKRs are transparency and alignment.
 Right from the CEO to managers and colleagues, an employee can view anyone's OKRs in the system.
 This transparency fosters openness and removes conflicts and redundancies with work.
 OKRs are also aligned vertically and horizontally, allowing employees to see how their work connects with the organization's overall strategic goals.